listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.3-llm-as-a-judge-eval/problem/readme.md

 ## The Setup

-We're inside the question-answerer eval function.
+We're inside the [`question-answerer.eval.ts`](./evals/question-answerer.eval.ts) function.
 We've created a task here that takes in a PDF.

 The PDF I've picked is the chain of thought prompting paper.
 It's the first paper that defined the idea of chain of thought prompting.